Cathédrale: Portail du nord

 The north portal of the Cathredal shows six statues of saints:

-(top left) St. Pierre - St. Peter - (possibly died AD 67), apostle, featured prominently in the New Testament and the Acts of the Apostles.
-Patron saint of locksmiths and confessors.
-Usually depicted holding the keys to the Kingdom of Heaven in his hand.
-Peter is the first Pope
+- (top left) St. Pierre - St. Peter - (possibly died AD 67), apostle, first pope; patron saint of locksmiths and confessors.
+Usually holding the keys to the Kingdom of Heaven in his hand

 In niches next to the door are statues of

 - (left) St. Ignace de Loyola - St. Ignatius of Loyola - B.P. / Ignativs / Fvndator / Societatis / Iesv.

 (1491-1556), Spanish knight from a Basque noble family, hermit, priest since 1537, and theologian, founded the Society of Jesus and was its first Superior General

 - (right) St. François Xavier - St. Francis Xavier - B.P. / Franciscus / Xaverius / Societatis / Iesv.